Chas-Henrik/ToDo-List-Typescript-Firebase/README.md

-# ToDo list typescript firebase
+# ToDo List Typescript Firebase

 This is a single-page, 'Todo list application' that uses Google Firestore to store the logged-in user's Todo list.